1. The Firm

 - Email: firstname.lastname@example.org

 - Post: 84 Eccleston Square, London SW1V 1PX.

 Please note we have eight weeks to consider your complaint.

 20.2 If you are not happy with our handling of your complaint, then certain clients may be entitled to raise a complaint with the Legal Ombudsman.
-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response about your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of when you found out about it).
+Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response about your complaint and within one year of the act or omission about which you are complaining occurring (or within one year of when you found out about it).

 20.3 The Solicitors Regulation Authority can also help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.